Suspect accused of sex trafficking caught after trying to flee from Henderson Police

 The suspect was able to get to a neighboring business complex when the suspect stole a vehicle from a woman loading up her mother in a wheelchair with her three children in the car.

-The mother and her three children were still in the car while the suspect was attempting to run from police.
+The woman, her three children, and her elderly mother were still in the car while the suspect was attempting to run from police.